riccione/riccione.github.io/russian_grammar_en.md

 The grammar of any language is a core.
 It is important to know the basic rules.
 I am going to expand this part with each update.
 There are few things that I would like to share with you about Russian language.

-* 1. In Russian we don't have any articles.
+1. In Russian we don't have any articles (it is not exactly true, but don't think about it right now).
 It is obvious from a content what you mean.

-* 2. The verb to be (быть) is not very important.
+2. The verb to be (быть) is not very important.
 Usually we don't use it.

-            I am Antony. - Я Энтони.
+    *I am Antony. - Я Энтони.
     It is my car. - Это моя машина.
-            Today is a nice day. - Сегодня хороший день.
+    Today is a nice day. - Сегодня хороший день.*

-* 3. There are three genders in Russian: masculine, feminine, neuter.
+3. There are three genders in Russian: masculine, feminine, neuter.

-* 4. You must agree words in gender, numbers and cases.
+4. You must agree words in gender, numbers and cases.
 You do it by changing the endings of words.

-* 5. There are conjugation of the verbs.
+5. There are conjugation of the verbs.

-* 6. There are cases.
+6. There are cases.
 Probably it is the most difficult part of the grammar.

-* 7. The main purpose of any language learning is an art (or science) of the creation the sentences.
+7. The main purpose of any language learning is an art (or science) of the creation the sentences.
 In Russian you can put the words (pronouns, nouns, adjectives and verbs) in various positions.
 Of course there are many rules how to do it.

 [Table of contents](#Grammar_table_of_contents_0)